Skip to content

 Plugin Factories (with Options)

 If your plugin requires its own configuration, export a factory function that returns the Tempo.Plugin function.
-This is the cleanest pattern for "marketplace" plugin.
+This is the cleanest pattern for "marketplace" plugins.

 typescript